alifuaziz/pycontrol_homecage/src/pycontrol_homecage/ailfs_notes.md

         '''Return states as a dictionary {state_name: state_ID}''' return eval(self.exec('fw.get_states()').decode().strip())
   This is a running a function on the pycontrol board itself.

+## How does the firmware communicate with the main script.

+- Pyboard info:
+- Whilst it is running the main script i guess that it can't be read...
+And if the framework is uploaded successfully they it will run automatically and cause data be to continuously sent from the pyboard back to the main computer.
+- ? how to read the output of the file

+- the [com](/com) folder is the folder which does a lot the logic that is involved in taking the information from the pyb and writing it down to disk. (thus the logic of this program)
+- A lot of the way the  gui interacts with the logic is by displaying it and adding the basic information (i.e. names / configurations of setups) to it.

 ## Structure